 Art Director •

-For this campaign, I didn't want to over-saturate the message with "femininity," despite the objective – inspire the next generation of female explorers.
-Not all women are the same, look the same, or are into the same stereotypical interests like: kawaii, fashion, makeup, pastels, etc. There's absolutely nothing wrong with females (or males) liking those things, but trying to target women using that form of imagery/visuals in the marketing materials would be extremely pious.
+For this campaign, I didn't want to over-saturate the message with "femininity," or stereotypical feminine appealing imagery.
+Not all women are the same, look the same, or are into the same cliché-interests like: cutesy, fashion, makeup, pastels, etc. There's absolutely nothing wrong with females (or males, etc.) liking those things, but trying to target women using that form of imagery would be extremely banal and seem insincere.